nflath/hungry-delete/README.md

 ### Commentary ###

+This package implements hungry deletion, meaning that deleting a whitespace character will delete all whitespace until the next non-whitespace character.

 cc-mode implements hungry deletion for its programming modes.
 This package borrows its implementation in a minor mode, so that hungry deletion can be used in all modes.

 The function global-hungry-delete-mode will turn on hungry-delete-mode in all buffers.

 ### Installation ###